househappy/dev-blog-legacy/source/_posts/2015-08-18-elasticsearch-at-househappy.markdown

 ### Batch Loading

-For every type of Elasticsearch document we store, we created a `rake` task that loads every corresponding record of that type from PostgreSQL to Elasticsearch.
+For every type of Elasticsearch document we store, we created a `rake` task that loads every record of that type from PostgreSQL to Elasticsearch.

 ### Incremental Synchronizing